Arabella Fields: Sam Wooding and Louis Douglas (1925–1931)

 In September 1925, while touring Sweden, Fields was hired by bandleader Sam Wooding to join his Chocolate Kiddies revue.
 The famous revue performed the latest Jazz numbers and introduced the Charleston across Germany, Denmark, Czechoslovakia, France, Spain and the Soviet Union before dissolving June 1926.
 Back in Berlin, Fields was hired by dancer Louis Douglas to be a part of his 'Black Follies' revue which toured the European continent until it fell apart in Poland sometime in April 1928.
 In early 1929, while Fields quietly toured the Netherlands for five months, Douglas hired her for his 'Louisiana' revue.
 Not only did the show obtain huge success in Europe, but also in Egypt and Syria.
-After nearly 25 months of touring, in August 1931, Fields quit the revue to film Rex Ingram's Baroud on location in Nice and Marrakech.
+After nearly 25 months of touring, in August 1931, Fields quit the revue to film Rex Ingram's Baroud on location in Nice and Marrakesh.
 Fields starred in both the English and French versions of the film.